-Patient Education handout on Heart Failure is provided under this tab.
-Appendix A contains a printable Patient Education handouts for optional student use.
+Patient Education handout on Heart Failure is provided under this tab for students to use to coach the patient on managing his disease process.
+Appendix A contains a printable Patient Education handout for optional student use.

 EMERGENCY CONTACT INFORMATION

 Emergency Contact Information